GSS-Cogs/dd-cms/plone-5/README.md

 ## Additional Info

-To connect to a local plone instance (dockerised or otherwise) with volto, from `../volto` run:
+To connect to a local plone instance (docker or otherwise) with volto, from `../volto` run:

 ```
 RAZZLE_DEV_PROXY_API_PATH=http://localhost:8080/<site> yarn start:dev